Franco Nero: Personal life

-In December 1987, a paternity suit in a Court was filed against him in Colombia South America. where he was at that time doing a movie, after a brief romantic affair with Mauricia Mena, who claimed that he was the father of her little son Franquito.
+In December 1987, a paternity suit was filed against him in court in Colombia where he was filming a movie.
+Mauricia Mena claimed that Nero had fathered her son Franquito after a brief romantic affair.

 In 1994, Nero walked his future stepdaughter Natasha Richardson (1963–2009) down the aisle when she married actor Liam Neeson.
 Her father, Tony Richardson, had died in 1991.